aosp-mirror/platform_development/vndk/tools/definition-tool/README.md

         --vendor ${ANDROID_PRODUCT_OUT}/vendor \
         --load-generic-refs generic_arm64

-This command will print 7 different lists:
+This command will print shared libraries that belong to the following sets:

-* **vndk-stable**
+1. **sp-ndk**

-  - This list contains the pre-defined vndk-stable libraries.
+    - This contains the pre-defined SP-NDK libraries.

+    - The libraries will be installed to `/system/lib[64]`

+2. **sp-ndk-vndk-stable**

+    - This contains the SP-NDK dependencies.

     - The libraries with long-term API/ABI stability/compatibility commitment.

-  - The libraries will be installed to /system/lib[64]/vndk-stable
+    - The libraries will be installed to `/system/lib[64]/vndk-stable`

-* **sp-hal**
+3. **sp-hal**

+    - This contains the pre-defined SP-HAL libraries.

+    - The libraries will be installed to `/vendor/lib[64]/sameprocess`

+4. **sp-hal-dep**

+    - This contains the SP-HAL non-AOSP dependencies.

+    - The libraries will be installed to `/vendor/lib[64]/sameprocess`

+5. **sp-hal-vndk-stable**

-  - This list contains the pre-defined SP-HAL libraries and their dependencies.
+    - This contains the SP-HAL AOSP dependencies.

+    - The libraries with long-term API/ABI stability/compatibility commitment.

-  - The libraries will be installed to /vendor/lib[64]/sameprocess
+    - The libraries will be installed to `/system/lib[64]/vndk-stable`

-* **vndk-core**
+6. **vndk-core**

-  - This list contains the shared libraries used by both the framework and vendor code.
+    - This contains the shared libraries used by both the framework and vendor code.

     - The libraries must be either intact or inward-customized.

-  - The libraries will be installed to /system/lib[64]/vndk-$FWK
+    - The libraries will be installed to `/system/lib[64]/vndk-$FWK`

-* **vndk-indirect**
+7. **vndk-indirect**

-  - This list contains the shared libraries which are indirectly used by aforementioned vndk-core but not directly used by vendor code.
+    - This contains the shared libraries which are indirectly used by aforementioned vndk-core but not directly used by vendor code.

     - The libraries must be either intact or inward-customized.

-  - The libraries will be installed to /system/lib[64]/vndk-$FWK
+    - The libraries will be installed to `/system/lib[64]/vndk-$FWK`

-* **vndk-fwd-ext**
+8. **vndk-fwd-ext**

-  - This list contains the vndk-core/vndk-indirect overlays for *the framework*.
+    - This contains the vndk-core/vndk-indirect overlays for *the framework*.

     - The libraries must be either outward-customized or extended.
 In other words, the libraries in this list might use or define non-AOSP APIs.

-  - The libraries will be installed to /system/lib[64]/vndk-$FWK-ext
+    - The libraries will be installed to `/system/lib[64]/vndk-$FWK-ext`

-* **vndk-vnd-ext**
+9. **vndk-vnd-ext**

-  - This list contains the vndk-core overlays for *vendor code*.
+    - This contains the vndk-core overlays for *vendor code*.

     - The libraries must be either outward-customized or extended.
 In other words, the libraries in this list might use or define non-AOSP APIs.

-  - The libraries will be installed to /vendor/lib[64]/vndk-$VND-ext
+    - The libraries will be installed to `/vendor/lib[64]/vndk-$VND-ext`

-- **extra-vendor**
+10. **extra-vendor**

-  - This list contains the extra libraries that have to be copied from /system/lib[64] to /vendor/lib[64].
+    - This contains the extra libraries that have to be copied from `/system/lib[64]` to `/vendor/lib[64]`.

     - The libraries in this list are usually the non-AOSP dependencies of vndk-vnd-ext or other vendor code.

-  - The libraries will be installed to /vendor/lib[64]
+    - The libraries will be installed to `/vendor/lib[64]`

 # Sub Directory Tagging